-Examines and addresses the basic rights and freedoms of American citizens.
+Examines and addresses the basic rights and freedoms of American citizens, as well as issues of discrimination and criminal law.
 General course content outlines the history and development of the Constitution and the Bill of Rights.
 Selected Supreme Court decisions from 1803 to current time will be analyzed and discussed in a historical perspective and how they apply to current situations.

 Financial Literacy ACC

 This course will teach key economic principles that are necessary to properly prepare students for personal and civic financial literacy and to interact in the global community.
 This course fulfills the personal financial literacy requirement for graduation.
-Prerequisite: Successful completion of Algebra I.
+This course is currently under revision.
+Upon Board approval the description of the course will be modified to align with the revised curriculum and current New Jersey Student Learning Standards.

 Modern United States Wars ACC

 Examines American involvement in the major wars of the 20th Century, including the Spanish-American War, World Wars I and II, the Korean, Vietnam, and Persian Gulf wars.
 Analyzes and compares factors which influenced American participation in these conflicts, and examines how these wars affected American political, economic, and social institutions.
 Issues including the Holocaust, the internment of Japanese-Americans, and segregation in the military will be discussed.
-Provides in-depth look at the battles, technology, and weaponry of each war, as well as how the soldiers were viewed by Americans on the home front.
-This course is currently under revision.
-Upon Board approval the description of the course will be modified to align with the revised curriculum and current New Jersey Core and Common Core Standards.
+Provides in-depth look at the battles, technology, and weaponry of each war, as well a show the soldiers were viewed by Americans on the home front.

 United States Foreign Affairs ACC